GIScience/gis-training-resource-center/content/Trainers_corner/en_training_day_structure.md

 This step ensures that everyone is familiar with the learning environment and reduces the risk of confusion.
 8. __Where to Find Help:__ Inform trainees about the available resources in case they encounter difficulties and cannot immediately seek assistance from a trainer.
 These resources may include the Wiki, articles on common errors and issues in QGIS, or online search engines.
 9. __Communication:__ Introduce the communication channels, such as email or WhatsApp, through which trainees can contact the trainer team for questions or other issues between sessions.
 10. __Technical check:__ We recommend letting the participants install QGIS before the training.
-All information about this can be found in Modul 1- QGIS Installation.
+All information about this can be found in [Module 1 - QGIS Installation](/Modul_1/en_qgis_installation.md).
 You can just send the article to the trainees beforehand.
 However, you should make sure that QGIS is running for all trainees.
 Plan time to fix any issues.

 This section should only take between 15 and 30 minutes.
 If it takes longer, consider having another small break of 10 minutes before moving on.

 #### Content delivery – Example: GIS Introduction

 Finally, we can commence GIS instruction!
-In a blog where you actually teach new content or further train skills, you can use a wider range of methods.
+In a training-block where you actually teach new content or further train skills, you can use a wider range of methods.
 Learn more about different methods to teach GIS in the article __[How to teach GIS](/content/Trainers_corner/en_how_to_teach_GIS.md)__.

-Independent of the content, such a blog should be well-structured and prepared.
+Independent of the content, such a block should be well-structured and prepared.
 Always with consideration to the content and what teaching methods fit best for the content and the trainees.
 For example in the case of a basic QGIS training, this is where you introduce the concept of GIS.
-[Modul 1- Introduction GIS](https://giscience.github.io/gis-training-resource-center/content/Modul_1/en_qgis_theorie.html) on the training platform covers this topic.
+[Module 1 - Introduction GIS](https://giscience.github.io/gis-training-resource-center/content/Modul_1/en_qgis_theorie.html) on the training platform covers this topic.

 There's no prescribed method for delivering this content.
 You can utilize PowerPoint presentations or any other suitable means.
 By the end of the session, the trainees should grasp the basic concept of GIS and be able to identify the main features of the QGIS interface along with their functions.